Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Experimental Settings

-\Part{Token.} Using \texttt{JavaParser} \cite{javaparser}, we traverse the abstract syntax tree of source code and collect all tokens from the method body.
-We then represent a source code as a sequence of tokens.
+\Part{Token.} Using \texttt{JavaParser} \cite{javaparser}, we traverse the abstract syntax tree of program and collect all tokens from the method body.
+We then represent a program as a sequence of tokens.
 For example, \texttt{[int, i, =, 2, ;]} is the list of tokens for an expression ``\texttt{int i = 2;}''.

 \Part{Path.} Using \texttt{JavaExtractor} \cite{alon2019code2vec, alon2019code2seq}, we extract and preprocess a bag of path contexts from Java files.
 For example, a path context for the expression ``\texttt{int i = 2;}'' is ``\texttt{i, <NameExpr ↑ AssignExpr ↓ IntegerLiteralExpr>, 2}''.